 The 3D brush, more specifically the acrylic brush (no. 02), is the most versatile and common nail art brush.
-It is used for creating intricate designs.
+It is great for painting nails and can be used for creating intricate designs.
 It also helps in creating different strokes and patterns.
 These brushes also help in making 3D nail art using acrylic powder and monomer.

 2. Striper/Liner Brush

 This nail brush helps in creating stripes (long lines), striping stroke patterns, and plaid art (checks), and you can also use them to make animal patterns such as zebra or tiger prints.
-You get straight lines with these brushes with ease.
+You get straight lines with these brushes with ease, which makes them perfect for nail artistry.
 Your set may contain 3 of these brushes.

 3. Flat/Gel Brush